sf-wdi-gaia/intro-ruby-1/04-ruby-rails/intro-rails/27-28/README.md

 ![MVC Diagram](http://elibildner.files.wordpress.com/2012/06/screen-shot-2012-06-05-at-2-12-18-am.png)

-##Railstaurant Metaphor (10m)
+## Railstaurant Metaphor
-The **client** is a customer eating in the restaurant, **rails** is the kitchen, the **request** is the order made, the **router** is the waiter, the **controller** is a chef, the **model** is a recipe, the **database** is the giant walk-in refrigerator with ingredients, the **view** is plating the dish to look pretty, the **response** with a file is a waiter finally serving the dish to the customer.
+The **client** is a customer eating in the restaurant, **rails** is the kitchen, the **request** is the food ordered, the **router** is the waiter, the **controller** is a chef, the **model** is a recipe, the **database** is the giant walk-in refrigerator with ingredients, the **view** is plating the dish to look pretty, the **response** with a file is a waiter finally serving the dish to the customer.

-##Setup (10m)
+## Setup

 ### How to create a rails project

 `rails new NAME_OF_APP`

-But then it says, bundle install at the end, so, it's created all the files, and now it's telling bundler to install all of the gems that might be missing.

-##Gems
+This will launch a series of exciting events!
+Rails will construct a project in a directory with the project name that you just gave it.
+That project will include a standard set of folders and files that every Rails project has.
+At the end of process, Rails runs `bundle install`.
+That means Rails has is telling bundler to install all of the gems it will need to run the project.

+## Bundler and Gems
-Gems are like NPMs.
-You have to put any gem you want to use in your Gemfile.
-You have to run bundle anytime you change your Gemfile.
+Bundler is like NPM.
+Gems are like node packages from NPM.
+Any gem you want to use in your project must be listed in your Gemfile (which is like the `package.json` file that NPM used).
+You have to run `bundle install` anytime you change your Gemfile.
 Your rails server needs to be restarted after any changes to your Gemfile.

-### Bundler

-Bundler is a separate gem from Rails, and can be used outside of Rails, but Rails is going to depend on it to manage the RubyGems that the application needs.
-The first thing that you need to know is that there are two files that matter to bundler: `Gemfile` and `Gemfile.lock`.
-Gemfile contains configuration information about what gems are part of our project, it is similar to the `package.json` file in Node.

-Bundler looks at the `Gemfile` loading all the included gems in addition to each's dependencies.
+Bundler looks at the `Gemfile` and downloads all of the listed gems in addition to each's dependencies.
 It then generates a manifest file that is stored in Gemfile.lock. **Never** edit Gemfile.lock!

-So how do you tell Bundler to take your Gemfile and turn it into Gemfile.lock?
-Run: `bundle install`.
-When we create a rails application it will run this command for us unless we specify otherwise.

-## Running Rails (5m)
+## Running Rails

-- Create a new rails app with `rails new railsFun --skip-activerecord`
+- Create a new rails app with `rails new rails-fun --skip-activerecord`
     - the last flag tells the application not use activerecord
-    - activerecord is our ORM that manages our Models and our database, we'll learn more about it this later
+    - activerecord is our ORM that manages our Models and our database, we'll learn more about that later
-- `cd` into your `railsFun` folder and run
+- `cd` into your `rails-fun` folder and run
 - run `rails server` or just `rails s` and see what happens
 - This will start a server on `localhost:3000` head there and see what it says...

-## Rails File Structure (10m)
+## Rails File Structure

 ![Rails File Structure](http://i.imgur.com/whOL4DQ.png)

-## Routing (10m)
+## Routing

+Just like we saw in Angular, our project will need to know what actions to take based on which routes a user visits.

 - In `config/routes.rb` we write logic to map our paths to controllers we will make.
 - Let's say when a user sends a `GET` request to the root route, `/`, we want the `welcome` controller's `index` method to run.
 In order to do that we could write: